eslint/markdown/README.md

 | `recommended` | Lints all `.md` files with the recommended rules and assumes [CommonMark](https://commonmark.org/) format. |
 | `processor` | Enables extracting code blocks from all `.md` files so code blocks can be individually linted. |

-In your `eslint.config.js` file, import `@eslint/markdown` and include the recommended config to enable the Markdown processor on all `.md` files:
+In your `eslint.config.js` file, import `@eslint/markdown` and include the recommended config to enable Markdown parsing and linting:

 ```js
 // eslint.config.js